Powered by

 The Himalayan glaciers, which act as vital water reservoirs for nearly two billion people in South Asia, have undergone significant changes in recent decades, posing a threat to the water supply and safety of the entire Indian subcontinent.
 The melting of glaciers in the Kashmir Himalayas, in particular, is occurring at an alarming pace.

 The Machoi glacier is situated in north-western Kashmir's Drass region, with elevations ranging between 3,762 meters and 5,050 meters above sea level.
-This glacier is in close proximity to the Srinagar-Kargil Highway, making it vulnerable to traffic pollution and other harmful emissions.
+This glacier is near the Srinagar-Kargil Highway, making it vulnerable to traffic pollution and other harmful emissions.

 publive-image